Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Experiments

 \item \underline{Max capacity attack}: The attack removes the edge with the largest capacity.

-\item \underline{Greedy attack}: The edges are sorted in an ascending order with respect to the cost coefficients, and they are removed following this order until the capacity budget $b$ is met.
+\item \underline{Greedy attack}: The edges are sorted in an ascending order w.r.t. the cost coefficients, and they are removed following this order until the capacity budget $b$ is met.
 If the remaining budget does not suffice to remove an edge (i.e., zero its capacity), then the capacity of the edge is reduced by this amount.

 \item \underline{NI attack}: We generate an attack following a method that is used in (Generalized) Nash Equilibria games.
-Specifically, we minimize a Nikaido-Isoda (NI)-based reformulation \cite{facchinei2010generalized, von2009optimization} of our problem.
-That is, we consider the objective
+Specifically, we minimize a Nikaido-Isoda (NI)-based reformulation \cite{facchinei2010generalized, von2009optimization} of our problem, that is

 We approximately solve the (strongly-convex or strongly-concave) problems in \eqref{eq:v1v2} using 25 steps of gradient descent and gradient ascent, respectively.
 Then, the objective $V$ is minimized by using $100$ steps of gradient descent.